SchoolOfCode/w8_team-project-quizleap/README.md

 ## Things to add in the future - stretch goals

-- user research on name
+- user research on new features, design and name
 - add true or false option
 - make frogs animated
 - make a picture round
 - make a music/sound round
+- option to display questions over zoom
-- Option to add theme like Birthday Hen do
+- option to add theme like Birthday Hen do

 ## Overall conclusion